jsuarez1992/DotNetGladiators/README.md

 # FORM WIZZARD

 > Form Web App developed for companies.
 It has the options to add questions / sub-questions and registers separate entries for participants.
 Full CRUD operation + Login/Logout.
-> Private project, so source code access upon request.
+> `private project`, so source code access upon request.

 ## VIDEO DEMO